abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 So *True* and *False* are just the *greatest* and *least* objects of our order (in category-theoretic terms *terminal* and *initial* object).
 This is another example of the categorical concept of duality --- $\top$ and $\bot$ are dual to each other, which makes a lot of sense if you think about it, and also helps us remember their symbols (although if you are like me, you'll spent a year before you stop wondering which one is which, every time I see them).
 ![The whole logical system, represented as a Hasse diagram](../05_logic/lattice_true_false.svg)

+{: .definition}
+> A lattice that has a least and greatest elements is called a *bounded lattice*.

 So, to summarize, not only should our distributive lattice be *distributive*, but it also has to be *bounded* i.e. it has to have greatest and least elements (which play the roles of *True* and *False*).

 ### The *implies* operation